simonjpastor/simonjpastor.github.io/index.md

 ---

 <h2> <font color='#3498DB'><a href="https://politicalpred.herokuapp.com/">Delphes</a></font></h2>
-### Using Deep Learning to Indicate which Member of the European Parliament or European Political Group is closest to your political views
+### Delphes is ann Open-Source Deep-Learning website trained on more than 150 000 tweets from Members of the European Parliament (MEP) that matches European citizens with their closest European Political Group and MEP, based on a simple text-input or Twitter username.
 <img src="images/delphes2.png?raw=true"/>

 ---